 Kubernetes Engine: Qwik Start

 Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
 The Kubernetes Engine environment consists of multiple machines (specifically Google Compute Engine instances) grouped together to form a container cluster.
-In this lab, you will get hands on practice with container creation and application deployment with GKE.
+In this lab, you get hands on practice with container creation and application deployment with GKE.

 Cluster orchestration with Kubernetes Engine